Skip to content

 1. Obtain the OpenApi domain address for the corresponding site;

-3. Obtain the applicationId, env, and version information for the Web application on the Guance platform.
+3. On the Guance platform, obtain the Web application's applicationId, env, and version information.
 If there is no application, you need to create a new application;

 4. Preparation complete.